OUR MISSION

 • Community presentations, Trainings & Partnerships

 Through partnerships with local schools and agencies, Kickapoo Behavioral Health is able to offer a variety of resources, trainings and presentations at no cost to native and non-native individuals (minors and adults) within the Kickapoo service area.
 Trainings and presentation topics can include, but are not limited to: suicide prevention, life skills, bullying, 8 dimensions of wellness, emotional intelligence, coping skills, mindfulness, lethal means safety, identifying abuse & neglect, human trafficking, mental health awareness, substance use awareness, professional development day trainings, awareness month presentations, mental health needs of students, Mental Health First Aid, QPR, Suicide Prevention Lifelines, and many more.
-For more information please contact Mrs. Amanda Lynch at (405) 964 2618 x303 or Mrs. Sarah Becker at (405) 988-2073.
-They will get you in contact with a staff member who can help.
+For more information please reach out to us.

 Grants

-The Tribal Opioid Response (TOR) Grant is a two year grant which began in September of 2021 and will end in September of 2023.
+The Tribal Opioid Response (TOR) Grant is a five-year grant which began in September of 2024 and will end in September of 2029.
 This grant seeks to advance the delivery of services, practices, and cultural experiences that ensure appropriate opioid use disorder order treatment, prevention, and recovery services for Native Americans within the Kickapoo Tribal service area.
 The Tribal Opioid Response Grant is committed to expanding and enhancing substance abuse services, blending appropriately with treatment approaches, increasing abstinence, and reducing the prevalence of opioids and their negative impact.
-This grant serves individuals, who have experienced problems with pain medications and or other opiate type drugs, by offering counseling services along with Medication Assisted Treatment (MAT) clinic, where medications such as Suboxone and Subutex can be prescribed to minimize withdrawal symptoms and assist in recovery.
+This grant serves individuals, who have experienced problems with pain medications and or other opiate type drugs, by offering counseling services along with Medication Assisted Treatment (MAT) clinic, where medications can be prescribed to minimize withdrawal symptoms and assist in recovery.

 New Beginnings Building: 405.988.2068